-- Your spouse must have cut his/her permanent ties to Wisconsin,
+- Cut his/her permanent ties to Wisconsin

-- Establish permanent ties in his/her new state of residence.
+- Establish permanent ties in his/her new state of residence

 If your spouse does not meet all three of these requirements, he/she would still be considered a Wisconsin resident and would be required to file Wisconsin income tax returns.